mbari-org/pbp/pbp-doc/docs/index.md

 process ocean audio data archives to daily analysis products of hybrid millidecade spectra using [PyPAM](https://github.com/lifewatch/pypam/).

-You can use PBP by directly running the included CLI the programs, as well as a dependency in your own Python code.
+You can use PBP by directly running the included CLI programs, as well as a dependency in your own Python code.

 **Features**: